Meet our Board of Directors

 We are so grateful to our coalition of community leaders, stakeholders, and entrepreneurs for their continued support and guidance of Higher Ground Youth & Family Services.

-Chairman of the Board
+Chair of the Board

 Mike DeLuca